deepthakannan/play-flutter/README.md

 - All layout widgets have either of the following: A **child** property or a **children** property
 - a row or column occupies as much space along its main axis as possible, but if you want to pack the children closely together, set its mainAxisSize to **MainAxisSize.min**
 - DefaultTextStyle.merge() - DefaultTextStyle.merge() allows you to create a default text style that is inherited by its child and all subsequent children.
+- When the constraints change (for example, the user rotates the phone, or puts your app into a tile UI in Nougat), the build function runs.
+- In Flutter, widgets are rendered by their underlying RenderBox objects.
+Render boxes are given constraints by their parent, and size themselves within those constraints.
+Constraints consist of minimum and maximum widths and heights; sizes consist of a specific width and height - https://flutter.dev/docs/development/ui/layout/box-constraints